 By Dr. James T. Hazzard and Andrew Hausrath, University of Arizona Due to significant generational differences, a major challenge for us older folks at the university and college level is effectively sharing our passion for science and how to prepare high school students for the college experience.

-By Andrea, Anastasio, ASBMB Morgan Stark, Otterbein University, is a recipient of the 2015 ASBMB Undergraduate Research award.
-Morgan shares on the importance of undergraduate research experience.
+By Andrea Anastasio, ASBMB Elizabeth Brown, St. Olaf College, is a recipient of the 2015 ASBMB Undergraduate Research award.
+She shares her plans for continuing her love of research.